mongodb/docs/source/includes/changelog/atlas-2019.rst

   Pre-existing clusters, and clusters in all other Azure other regions will continue to be deployed in *Availability Sets*.

-- Internal {+MongoDB-Realm+}/Charts-created database users and IP whitelist entries no longer show in the Atlas UI.
+- Internal {+MongoDB-Realm+}/Charts-created database users and IP access list entries no longer show in the Atlas console.

 - MongoDB Cloud billing authenticates credit cards for customers in the European Economic Area in compliance with the second Payment Services